Book of Mormon Changes Documented:

 “Plowboy with a second grade education.”

 Also, Joseph Smith claimed that God is the author of the Book of Mormon.
-This claim breaks down with every word that he changed and/or deleted.
-To make matters worse, the Book of Mormon’s Three Witnesses signed a prepared statement in which they insisted,
+This claim breaks down with every word that Joseph Smith changed and/or deleted.
+To make matters worse, the Book of Mormon’s Three Witnesses signed a prepared statement which spells out:

 “… we know of a surety that the work is true.”